davidmoten/viem/README.md

-Set the provisional entity-state p = e let M2 = empty set of entity-states for each f in L let I1 = set of common key-values in p, f let I2 = set of conflicting key-values in p, f let I3 = set of key-values where the keys are present in only one of p, f
+Set the provisional entity-state p = e let M2 = empty set of entity-states for each entity-state f in L let I1 = set of common key-values in p, f let I2 = set of conflicting key-values in p, f let I3 = set of key-values where the keys are present in only one of p, f